Symbiota2/Symbiota2-php/docs/plugin/frontend-initial-setup.md

 ### [Back to index](./index.html)

-# Initial setup to add frontend components
+# Initial setup to add frontend elements

-**NOTE: If you are not planning on including frontend components in your plugin, go back to the index and skip the section on adding frontend components.**
+**NOTE: If you are not planning on including frontend elements in your plugin, go back to the index and skip the section on adding frontend elements.**

 **Before proceeding, be sure to have [setup your plugin config file](./initial-config-file-setup.html).**

-To setup your project to add frontend components, follow these steps:
+To setup your project to add frontend elements, follow these steps:
 - Build the Angular framework for the plugin by running the following (replacing `<plugin-name>` with the name of your plugin):
 ```shell
 ng g library <plugin-name> --prefix=<plugin-name>